Costa Rica Wedding Planning

 Costa Rican Weddings & Honeymoons

 Rapidly becoming one the most popular destination wedding locations, Costa Rica is well-known as an Eco-Tourism destination.
-Planning a Costa Rica destination wedding is perfect as well, for things for guests to do around the wedding day.
+Planning a Costa Rica destination wedding means guests will have many options to keep busy.

-Things like exploring rainforests, volcanoes, rivers traveling through the mountains, and beaches.
+Explore rainforests, volcanoes, rivers traveling through mountains, and beaches.

-Feel the romance as you slow dance as the heat of the day cools, and the sunsets.
+Feel the romance slow dancing as the heat of the day cools, and the sun sets.
 Costa Rica’s natural calm will be a part of the memories you take home with you.

 Corcovado National Park

 Bring your partner to this misty rainforest for its diverse wildlife, buzzing insects and chirping birds.
 Nature is yours to enjoy as you make your way through the verdant jungle.
 Trek along the hazy trails and you’re likely to spot macaws, tapirs, jaguars, spiders or howler monkeys.

 La Paz may seem quiet and still at first glance.
 But take another look, and you’ll find this rainforest buzzing with activity.
 From croaking frogs and fluttering butterflies to rumbling jaguars and howling spider monkeys, there are plenty of creatures to be found in this wildlife lover’s paradise.
 And there is much for nature-seekers to admire too, from the garden’s five flowing waterfalls to its colorful orchids and sea of leafy green canopies.